 On a budget?
 Go with the Dymo Organizer Xpress Pro Embossing Label Maker.
-Our tester found it exceptionally compact, lightweight, and easy to use.
-To start, it comes pre-loaded with tape, so no setup is required on your part.
-This plug-and-play functionality is particularly helpful since it doesn't come with written instructions.
+We found it exceptionally compact, lightweight, and easy to use.
+To start, it comes preloaded with tape, so no setup is required on your part.
+This plug-and-play functionality is particularly helpful, since it doesn't come with written instructions.
 (You can access the instructions on the company's website if you need them, though.)
-The Xpress Pro also doesn't require any power source since it's a rotary-style label maker.
+The Xpress Pro also doesn't require any power source, since it's a rotary-style label maker.

 Keep in mind that you can't backspace or delete, so you'll need to be very careful that you don't make spelling errors when you're working.
 However, this style of label maker is also extremely portable and good for anyone who's taking their product to different project sites.
-Our tester gave it a 4-star rating for functionality, noting that it's likely not a great pick for larger projects since the rotary keyboard isn't very efficient.
+While it's very functional, it's likely not a great pick for larger projects, since the rotary keyboard isn't very efficient.
 For smaller projects, it's quite the companion, though, as it can stand upright on a desk and is generally compact.

 Can store up to 50 labels

 If you are specifically hoping to organize your living space, the Epson LabelWorks PX 300 Label Maker is a superb choice.
 It has several preloaded fonts and also allows you to add customizable text styles, icons, and banners.
 It also comes with a lifetime warranty.

 Notably, the label maker can also store up to 50 labels, which can save you time as you organize your space, since you won't have to re-design the labels every time you organize your spice containers or tidy your office supplies.
 We especially appreciated the lightweight, user-friendly design and full QWERTY keyboard that landed the label maker with a perfect rating for functionality.